Updated: Mar 17

 Still, even after coming to terms with theological conundrums—even after deciding on a my portrayal format—Celestial’s true center was still missing.
 I had characters.
 I had elements.
 However, I didn’t yet unlock an applicable message from the ‘invisible’ side of life.
 The search for that theme vexed me for a while.
 Then I stumbled upon the passage that made all the difference: 1 Peter 1:10-12.
 The second I read it, I knew God had pointed me there.
 It spoke of how the Old Testament prophets strove to understand the culmination of our salvation and how it would come through Jesus—that it’s something even angels long to understand.
 It all struck me the second I read it.

 Angels dwell in God’s presence every day.
 They’ve enjoyed front row seats to His influence and work through the centuries.
 However, there’s something so marvelous, so wondrous about our salvation, that they ache to understand it.
 Do we ourselves even bother to fully understand it?
 We Christians enjoy a totally unique relational position with Christ that angels only dream of.
 In fact, it’s quite likely angels appreciate salvation’s gift more than we do.
 How often do we take that gift for granted?
 This revelation rocked me to my core.
 For I knew I’m guilty of it myself.
 This was to be my story’s message.
 This is the point God wants my story to make.

 I hope you liked this entry of Celestial Diaries!
 There’s more to come!
 Please consider liking, sharing, and leaving a comment.
-And if you’d like to see more of what I do and my upcoming book, Celestial, visit my Celestial book page and consider subscribing for my free newsletter below for updates, discounts on my editing services, and prize draws!
+And if you’d like to see more of what I do and my book, Celestial, visit my Celestial book page for info and shopping links and consider subscribing for my free, non-spammy newsletter below for updates and possible prizes!
 Thank you!